sang woo kim is the male model-artist everyone's talking about | read | i-D

 This article originally appeared in i-D's The Creativity Issue, no. 348, 2017.

 With cheekbones that could cut through butter, and an infectious smile to melt even the coldest of hearts, Sang Woo Kim has a face you can't help but fall in love with.
 The Seoul-born, London-bred beauty has always been much more than a model.
-Despite making fashion history as the first Korean to walk the Burberry runway in autumn/winter 14, and securing countless campaigns since, it is the 22-year-old's passion for art -- first and foremost a painter and more recently experimenting with photography -- that truly defines him.
+Despite making fashion history as the first Korean to walk the Burberry runway in fall/winter 14, and securing countless campaigns since, it's the 22-year-old's passion for art — first and foremost a painter and more recently experimenting with photography — that truly defines him.

-With his parents very much against his artistic path, fearing it not academic enough, Sang has had to fight hard to express his creativity, and it's not something he's going to give up easily.
+With his parents very much against his artistic path, fearing it was not academic enough, Sang has had to fight hard to express his creativity — and it's not something he's going to give up easily.
 "We need to celebrate creativity in troubled times like these."
 On the catwalk and the gallery walls, we trust Sang Woo Kim will continue to make his mark.

 Briefs Costume Studio.